ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

 		http://localhost:8888/?token=0d66c7b877535a9511ebe70d230f5ed65df1e9a0ac4f1144 :: /Users/....
 Folder Path

 	Copy the text after 'token=' and before the ' :: /Users...' into the token request box and that should launch the notebook.

+5) Run Tutorials:
+   - To check your data has correctly linked open the data directory, you should see a list of the relevant files.

+   - Navigate to the Tutorials folder and start with the 1st notebook which serves as an indtroduction and provides an overview of the tutorials.

 Note: You can also create new notebooks or add other data sets to the local directory that will automatically become available in the container.